RTEMS/rtems-docs/shell/file_and_directory.rst

 The services offered by each file-system vary.
 For example you cannot list the directory of a TFTP file-system as this server is not provided in the TFTP protocol.
-You need to check each file-system’s documentation for the services provided.
+You need to check each file-system's documentation for the services provided.

 **EXAMPLES:**

-Mount the Flash Disk driver to the ’/fd’ mount point:
+Mount the Flash Disk driver to the '/fd' mount point:
 .. code:: c

     SHLL \[/] $ mount -t msdos /dev/flashdisk0 /fd

-Mount the NFS file system exported path ’bar’ by host ’foo’:
+Mount the NFS file system exported path 'bar' by host 'foo':
 .. code:: c

     $ mount -t nfs foo:/bar /nfs

-Mount the TFTP file system on ’/tftp’:
+Mount the TFTP file system on '/tftp':
 .. code:: c

     $ mount -t tftp /tftp

-To access the TFTP files on server ’10.10.10.10’:
+To access the TFTP files on server '10.10.10.10':
 .. code:: c

     $ cat /tftp/10.10.10.10/test.txt